chainapptech/gvc-api/README.md

 ## Development

-- Then we should install live server

-  `npm install -g live-server`

 - To start the project run this command

   `npm start`

+- To bundle the definition to the dist folder

+  `npm run build`

+- To validate the definition

+  `npm test`

-- Specification is written in the `gvc-api.yaml` file, there you can change it.
+- Specification is written in the `openapi/openapi.yaml` file, there you can change it.

-## Docuemntation
+## Documentation

 - [Redoc](https://redocly.com/docs/redoc/quickstart/')